jbconway/INST377FinalProject/docs/README.md

 Code: npm install body-parser

 To install env for supabase key and url:
-Code: install dotenv
+Code: npm install dotenv

-# How to run this application on a server
-To run this application use the following command:
-Command: npm start

-The default port is localhost:3000

-# How to run any tests written for the software
-No tests have been implemented into this version of the application.

-# The API for this server application - all GET, POST, PATCH, etc endpoints, and what they each do
+# Create necessary files and API keys:
 1. This application utilizes the spoonacular API found at the following link: https://spoonacular.com/food-api

 In order to use this API, an API key is needed and can be found here
 1. Sign up or log in at https://spoonacular.com/food-api
 2. Navigate to your dashboard and copy your **API key**
-3. Create a `.config` file in the root directory and paste the following:
+3. Create a `config.js` file in the root directory and paste the following:

 // config.js
 const API_KEY = 'your_spoonacular_api_key';